mraaz/myG.gg/README.md

 </p>

 <p align="center">
   myG will take a community lead approach for new features.
-This means our road map will be influenced by ideas created and voted up by you.
+This means our road map will be influenced by ideas created and voted by you.
 Help make this platform truly beneficial to your gaming experience. <br><br></p>

 ## :beetle: Bug report